Menfre01/vaultwarden-go/README.md

 # vaultwarden-go

-这个仓库目是一个 RESTful API to the Bitwarden CLI 的 Client。
+This repository is a RESTful API client for the Bitwarden CLI own RESTful API Server.

 ## Requirements

-使用前请先确保你已经使用 bw CLI host your own RESTful API Server.
+Before using, please ensure you have hosted your own RESTful API Server using the bw CLI.

 ```sh
 bw serve --port <number> --hostname <hostname>